schlagercollin/meta-learning-music/README.md

 I've copied over the dataset class we used for our CS 236 project.
 You can find it inside `./dataset/midi_sequence_dataset.py`.
 This dataset converts the .midi track into a series of tokens that can be used with a language model. `./dataset/data_utils.py` contains some helpfer functions that carry out this conversion.
+It uses the `music21` library out of MIT to aid in this token processing from the .midi format.